 Did you know your eyes can get sunburned just like your skin?
 While this is a short and usually easy condition, excessive exposure to UV light leads to other serious eye diseases.
-These include macular degeneration and several kinds of cataract, two major causes to blindness worldwide.
+These include macular degeneration and several kinds of cataracts, two major causes of blindness worldwide.
 Remember to protect your eyes during any outdoor activity.

 3. Eat nutritious food

 If there are not enough reasons to eat fruits and vegetables regularly, here is another one.
 Fruits and vegetables are a great source of antioxidants such as vitamin C and beta-carotene.
 These foods reduce the chances of getting age-related macular degeneration.
-Some examples to excellent sources of these vitamins are broccoli, carrots, tomatoes, oranges, sweet potatoes and spinach.
+Some examples of excellent sources of these vitamins are broccoli, carrots, tomatoes, oranges, sweet potatoes, and spinach.

 4. See a professional regularly

 It is important to have your eyes checked on a regular basis.
 Do not wait for uncomfortable feelings or unusual pain to go away on their own.
 Some eye conditions become symptomatic only when it is too late to cure or prevent them.